rackerlabs/support-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

 **Note:** When you change mobile devices, you will need to [Disable two factor authentication](#disable-two-factor-authentication-for-other-administrators) and re-enable it on the new device.

-### Log into the control panel with two-factor authentication
+### Log in to the control panel with two-factor authentication

 1. Navigate to [cp.rackspace.com](https://cp.rackspace.com).